Therapy Toronto Free Directory

-by Toronto psychotherapist and counsellor Beth Mares
+by Beth Mares RP (Ontario)

 Choosing a therapist - The first session - When you have misgivings - Leaving therapy

-Choosing a psychotherapist
+Choosing a therapist

 Much has been written on this topic, so I will just add a couple of points that I think have been neglected.